 So, now you have to ask yourself (if you’re not a seasoned investor) what makes a good investment?

 There are two commonly utilized methods of real estate investing (let’s call it 101).
 There are a lot of different factors that go into buying a rental property, second/investment home property, and since most people in SC buy a condo let’s start there.
 The first one is the carrying costs: mortgage payments, regime fees, HOA fees, taxes, and insurance will apply to pretty much any residentially zoned property (detached houses usually won’t have a regime fee most of the time), but the others will definitely apply.

 The expenses (carrying costs) are the costs to “carry or hold” the property.
 Beachfront condos in SC are the most popular things people seek out when looking for a second home they want to also rent out to tourists, but condos, villas, and townhouses (pretty much the same thing) all have regime (sometimes called HOA fees), that can and usually fluctuate.
 In Wild Dunes resort, Litchfield By The Sea, Kiawah Island, & Seabrook Island all gated golf resorts there is a community POA (property owners Assoc) dues, and if you buy an attached property there are ALSO monthly or quarterly regime fees.
-Regime fees usually pay for the maintenance, upkeep of the amenities and exterior of the development as well as the required insurances.
+Regime fees usually pay for the maintenance, and upkeep of the amenities and exterior of the development as well as the required insurances.
 With the exception of interior policies.

 LET’S LOOK AT A 2 BEDROOM CONDO ON ISLE OF PALMS SC in Charleston..